Widemere Quarry railway line: Route

 The railway running along The Horsley Drive (formerly Smithfield Street) and Dublin Street, Smithfield.

-The light rail launched at the Fairfield station goods grounds and followed a route beside public streets.
-After the rail initiated, it curved in a wide curl over The Crescent into Court Road (formerly Smithfield Street) and ran alongside The Horsley Drive (formerly Smithfield Street), before crossing Cumberland Highway (formerly Liverpool Road).
-Going west, it made an extensive turn beyond the meadows just opposite of Smithfield Cemetery to Dublin Street at Smithfield.
-Halfway through Dublin Street (near Chifley Street, previously Water Street) it headed northwest over Gipps Street, near Redfern Street.
-The railway curved left (or west) across the paddocks and into shallow cutting and turned right as it ran beside the general alignment of Cordeaux Street and Hassall Street.
-Afterwards, it altered north over the water supply pipelines, where it reached Widemere Road and crossed over Prospect Creek on a wood-framed trestle bridge viaduct.
-The line then concluded in the quarry on two loop sidings and a junction at Prospect, just south of the Prospect dolerite intrusion.
+The light rail line commenced at the Fairfield station goods yard and followed a route alongside public roads.
+After leaving the station, it made a broad curve over The Crescent into Court Road, formerly Smithfield Street, and continued alongside The Horsley Drive, also formerly known as Smithfield Street, before crossing Cumberland Highway, then known as Liverpool Road, in Smithfield.
+Heading west, the line made a wide curve beyond the meadows opposite Smithfield Cemetery before entering Dublin Street in Smithfield West.
+Around the middle of Dublin Street, near Chifley Street, formerly Water Street, it turned northwest, crossing Gipps Street near Redfern Street.
+The railway then curved west across the paddocks, entering a shallow cutting before turning north and following the general alignment of Cordeaux Street and Hassall Street.
+It subsequently crossed the water supply pipelines before reaching Widemere Road, where it crossed Prospect Creek on a timber trestle bridge.
+The line terminated at a quarry in Prospect, where it served two loop sidings and a junction, just south of the Prospect dolerite intrusion.

-Even though the railway line was placed on public streets, Fairfield City Council still ardently wanted the company's business and therefore included a footpath along the present-day The Horsley Drive (which was Smithfield Street then) to cater for both pedestrians and the steam trains.
-The line had some engineering difficulties excluding a precipitous rise on The Horsley Drive between Smithfield Road and Dublin Street, and so the trains were regularly divided into two sections.
-The railway bends were sharper than ordinary on public roads and some were limited to a 160.9 metres radius, and so the trains had to ride very slowly when curving.
+Although the railway was constructed largely along public roads, Fairfield City Council supported the company's operations and incorporated a footpath along the present-day The Horsley Drive, then Smithfield Street, to accommodate both pedestrians and steam locomotives.
+The line presented several engineering challenges, including a steep gradient along The Horsley Drive between Smithfield Road and Dublin Street, which resulted in trains frequently being divided into two sections.
+The railway also featured unusually sharp curves for a roadside railway, with some having a radius of only 160.9 metres, requiring trains to travel at low speeds when negotiating them.